Internship Program

 Wildlife Care Center

 This is a unique and rewarding opportunity as a volunteer Wildlife Rehabilitation Intern to learn the care and feeding of wildlife and basic husbandry skills.
 In addition to hands on experience, interns will receive bi-weekly educational topics for review in discussion groups.
-All interns must be available for Saturday Discussion Groups.
+All interns must be available for Friday Discussion Groups.
 A final exit examination is required upon completion of the program.
-Click here to see the Wildlife Internship flyer.

 Time frame: 12-week semesters, 8 hours per day, 3 days per week (24 hour per week total)